flyinggrizzly/url-shortener/README.md

   - [x] redirection
 - [x] URL search and reverse search for checking if a short URL destination already exists, or if a slug is taken
 - [ ] move search into its own controller so results don't appear behind the `/admin` path (because they're visible to anonymous users)
+- [ ] disallow the applications own domain as a redirection destination (hello infinite loop!)
 - [ ] displaying short URL stats
   - [ ] number of hits
     - [ ] overall